OarisaR/cuet-stationary/README.md

 ## 📧 Contact

-For questions or support, please contact: [your-email@example.com]
+For questions or support, please contact: dipannitapaulorni@gmail.com and orebayet@gmail.com

 ---